-PhD, University of Chicago, 2006
+- PhD, University of Chicago, 2006

-Second Year Core: The Rise of Modern War
+- Second Year Core: The Rise of Modern War

-Second Year Option: Occupation and Counterinsurgency in the Modern Era
+- Second Year Option: Occupation and Counterinsurgency in the Modern Era

-Third Year Special Subject: America and Its Wars in the 20th Century
+- Third Year Special Subject: America and Its Wars in the 20th Century

-Third Year Special Subject: The History of Grand Strategy
+- Third Year Special Subject: The History of Grand Strategy

 My current research has several areas of focus.
-First, I am interested in the history of modern military occupation as a concept and practice in the international arena.
-Second, I continue to work on the First World War in the Habsburg Empire with an emphasis on the Army’s war against internal enemies and the transformation of the Habsburg state.
-Third, I am working on a transnational history of the American Army in the second half of the 20th century.
+First, I am working with John Deak from the University of Notre Dame on a book on the collapse of the Habsburg Empire in the First World War with an emphasis on the Army’s war against internal enemies and the transformation of the Habsburg state.
+Second, I am writing a book on the rise and fall of the norm of military occupation from the late 19th century through the early 21st century.

 I am the University of Birmingham Principal Investigator (PI) for the European Union CENDARI (Collaborative European Digital Archive Infrastructure) Project.
 This project is creating a digital research infrastructure for the history of the First World War and medieval European culture.

 - The Resurrection and Collapse of Empire in Habsburg Serbia, 1914-1918 (Cambridge University Press, 2009)

 - “Losing Control: The Norm of Occupation in Eastern Europe in the First World War,” in: Legacies of Violence.
 Eastern Europe’s First World War, ed. by Jochen Boehler, Wlodzimierz Borodziej and Joachim von Puttkamer [Europas Osten im 20.
 Jahrhundert.
 Schriften des Imre Kertesz Kollegs Jena, vol. 4] (München: Oldenbourg Verlag, 2013).

-“Occupation, International Law, and the Habsburg Empire, 1914-1918,” First World War Studies (February 2013): 97-110.
+- “Occupation, International Law, and the Habsburg Empire, 1914-1918,” First World War Studies (February 2013): 97-110.

-“Reframing the Historical Problematic of Insurgency: How the Professional Military Literature Created a New History and Missed the Past,” Journal of Strategic Studies 32, no. 4 (August 2009): 553-588.
+- “Reframing the Historical Problematic of Insurgency: How the Professional Military Literature Created a New History and Missed the Past,” Journal of Strategic Studies 32, no. 4 (August 2009): 553-588.